desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 bound("totalValue").or("value").strf("Total %.2f");
 ```

-> **Note:** This method, as well as the other methods below create a {@link LazyString} instance.
+> **Note:** This method, as well as the other methods below result in a {@link LazyString} instance.
 This class provides localization and translation features, allowing the resulting string to be translated and formatted for use with other locales.
 Refer to the documentation about {@link internationalization} for more information.

 **String-formatted binding** — To create a binding that uses a format string together with one or more dynamic (bound) values, without having to use a 'filter' like with the {@link Binding.strf()} method, you can create a {@link StringFormatBinding} instance directly.
 This class is a subclass of {@link Binding}, but relies on one or more other {@link Binding} instances to observe and update the resulting string value.